Brisance: Application

-In shattering hard rock or military defences, brisance generally is necessary, so high explosives with extremely high detonation velocity are used as far as is practical.
+In shattering hard rock or military defences, high brisance generally is necessary, so high explosives with extremely high detonation velocity are used as far as is practical.
+One of the most brisant of the conventional explosives is cyclotrimethylene trinitramine (also known as RDX or Hexogen).
+RDX is the explosive agent in the plastic explosive commonly known as C-4, constituting 91% RDX by mass.

 Fragmentation occurs by the action of the transmitted shock wave, the strength of which depends on the detonation pressure of the explosive.
 Generally, the higher this pressure, the finer the fragments generated.
 High detonation pressure correlates with high detonation velocity, the speed at which the detonation wave propagates through the explosive, but not necessarily with the explosive's total energy (or work capacity), some of which may be released after passage of the detonation wave.
 A more brisant explosive, therefore, projects smaller fragments but not necessarily at a higher velocity than a less brisant one.

-Notably brisant explosives

-One of the most brisant of the conventional explosives is cyclotrimethylene trinitramine (also known as RDX or Hexogen).
-RDX is the explosive agent in the plastic explosive commonly known as C-4, constituting 91% RDX by mass.